BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

 <img src="https://i.imgur.com/SYpP0sK.png" alt="" border="0" width="300">

 # Q&A Security

+## *Q: Why do I need 2FA?
+Once protected via 2FA, you must login in to your Apple account, then you must verify whenever you access private data.

 ## *Q: I can import the same seed twice
 *I can't think of a reason why I would want to import the same seed twice.*